sendgrid/docs/source/User_Guide/Marketing_Campaigns/Managing_Contacts/format_CSV.md

   description: Directions on how to format a CSV in order to upload it to Marketing Campaigns.
 ---

+Formatting a CSV
+You can easily add contacts to your contact database by uploading a CSV of your contacts to SendGrid.
+If you have your contacts in a spreadsheet, simply save that sheet as a .csv file using a spreadsheet application like Microsoft Excel or Google Sheets.
+You can also export your contacts from most database systems as a .csv file.

+Your CSV file MUST be in UTF-8 format.

+Your CSV should contain the following information about each contact:

+email (required)
+first_name
+last_name
+You can also include custom fields with additional identifying information for each contact in the CSV.
+For example, you can specify “country,” “city,” and “age” as the custom fields.
+The data in the custom fields are critical for both segmentation and content personalization.

+The first row of your CSV must be a header row containing labels identifying each column.
+We have provided an example CSV file for you to look at.
+Headers must only use letters, numbers, and underscores.
+If you add custom field data to your CSV, you can save some time when uploading by naming the columns the same as the custom fields you have previously defined.

+SendGrid identifies individual contacts by their email, so you must include email as one of the CSV headers.
+If you do not include the email column, SendGrid will not add any information to your contact database or list.
+Rows in your CSV without an email address in the email column will automatically fail, but will not cause the entire upload to fail.

 {% anchor h2 %} General Formatting Rules {% endanchor h2 %}

 General rules and guidance to follow when formatting a CSV to upload into Marketing Campaigns.